-Exploring the complex realities of inter-agency working: a Virtual Group Relations Conference
+Exploring the complex realities of inter-agency working: an online Group Relations Conference

 This is an applied 4 day group relations conference exploring complexities in caring for the emotional and psychological well-being of adults, young people, children and their families within multi-disciplinary and multiagency contexts.

-Due to the situation with Covid-19, we are unable to run a face to face conference so this will be a virtual GRC.
-This will be the third online Group Relations Conference organised by the Tavistock and Portman NHS Foundation Trust and while we acknowledge the loss of meeting face to face, we also have confidence in the model and our previous experiences of the virtual GRC have demonstrated that it offers valuable learning experiences for members.
+This conference will now be fully online due to the situation with Covid-19.
+While we had hoped to have an in-person element and restrictions nationally have been uplifted as we are a NHS setting different parameters apply to us.
+We still have restricted numbers on how many people can meet in one room which makes many of the events in a GRC unviable and not meaningful for your learning.
+Although this may change in the next few weeks we have to make a decision now in order to plan the conference and give the members adequate advance notice, hence the decision now for it to be fully online.
+While we acknowledge the loss of meeting face to face, we also have confidence in the model and our previous experiences of the virtual GRCs have demonstrated that it offers valuable learning experiences for members.
 The conference design has been specifically adapted to the circumstances and the learning needs of the members.
 We will be using Zoom as our platform which most of us with be familiar with.

 This conference is for anyone who works directly with adults, young people, children and their families, or who manages or supervises this work, who also wants a better understanding of themselves and of groups and organisations in this work.

 It is not a didactic conference where there will be lectures and PowerPoints but rather an experiential one which offers members the chance to understand more about group processes and how they behave in a variety of group settings.
 This will encompass considering areas such as leadership, followership, authority, diversity, hierarchy and power structures in a live way and how they impact on individual responses and group behaviour.